-Some Para-Sports only have only one sport class, such as power lifting.
+Some Para sports only have only one sport class, such as pPara powerlifting.
 To compete in these sports, the athletes only need to meet the minimum impairment criteria.

 In team sports, the players are allocated points, which indicate their activity limitation.
 A lower score indicates a more severe activity limitation than a higher score.
 A team is not allowed to have more than a certain maximum sum of points on the field of play at the same time in order to ensure equal competition with the opposing team.

 A sport class is allocated through athlete evaluation by a group of classifiers.
-Each IF trains and certifies classifiers to conduct athlete evaluation in its sport.
+Each International Federation (IF) trains and certifies classifiers to conduct athlete evaluation in its sport.

 Classifiers assessing athletes with an eligible physical impairment have a medical background or are technical experts in their sport.

 Classifiers for athletes with a visual impairment have a background in ophthalmology or optometry.
 Psychologists and sport experts are responsible for the classification of athletes with an intellectual impairment.

 Athlete Evaluation takes place before competitions.
 Therefore, athletes who need to be classified arrive at the competition a few days early.